Smile (The Beach Boys album): Hypothetical release scenario

+The Beatles in 1967.
+Part of the speculation surrounding Smile centers on whether the album's reception would have rivaled or surpassed the band's Sgt.
+Pepper.

 Many commentators have suggested that the album's release could have redefined the Beach Boys' artistic trajectory and reinforced their status as rock innovators.
+(Note: David Howard, in his 2004 book Sonic Alchemy, stated that a completed version would likely be recognized as a landmark pop statement rather than "an infamous, unfortunate footnote."
+Ed Howard posited in 2003 that the work had potential to expand creative boundaries for the group and popular music, calling its obscurity "the saddest fact in all of music.")
 Author Allan Moore proposed that the album might have transformed the concept album format through recurring musical motifs, "a form frankly far more sophisticated than any of its contemporaries."
-David Howard, in his 2004 book Sonic Alchemy, stated that a completed version would likely be recognized as a landmark pop statement rather than "an infamous, unfortunate footnote."
-Ed Howard posited in 2003 that the work had potential to expand creative boundaries for the group and popular music, calling its obscurity "the saddest fact in all of music."

-The Beatles in August 1966.
-Part of the speculation surrounding Smile centers on whether the album's reception would have rivaled or surpassed the band's contemporaneous work.

-Spencer Owen suggested in Pitchfork that Smile might have shifted popular music's historical trajectory, reducing the Beatles' dominant cultural stature.
+Spencer Owen suggested in Pitchfork that Smile might have shifted popular music's historical trajectory and reduced the Beatles' dominant cultural stature.
 Brian Boyd of The Irish Times rued that while Wilson's rivalry with the Beatles had contributed to the project's collapse, its release might have delayed the Beatles' dissolution due to mutual artistic competition.

 Given the runtime constraints of vinyl discs, much of the Smile material would likely have been excluded.
 According to Mark Linett, while double albums by artists like Frank Zappa and Bob Dylan emerged contemporaneously, no plans existed for a multi-disc Smile release in 1966 or 1967.
 Mojos Jim Irvin challenged assumptions of the album's hypothetical perfection, positing it might have been received as an extended, disjointed work akin to a "forty-minute 'Heroes and Villains' with some stuff about vegetables in the middle", potentially facing a reception similar to Parks' Song Cycle.